awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 You can move your EC2\-Classic DB instance to a VPC in the same Region, in the same account\.
 For more information, see [Updating the VPC for a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html#USER_VPC.VPC2VPC) in the *Amazon RDS User Guide*\.

+### Classic Load Balancers<a name="vpc-migrate-elb"></a>

+You can migrate your Classic Load Balancer in EC2\-Classic to a Classic Load Balancer in a VPC, or you can migrate your Classic Load Balancer to an Application Load Balancer or a Network Load Balancer\.
+For more information, see [Migrate your Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/migrate-classic-load-balancer.html) in the *Elastic Load Balancing User Guide*\.

+## Use the AWSSupport\-MigrateEC2ClassicToVPC runbook<a name="migrate-using-runbook"></a>

+The [AWSSupport\-MigrateEC2ClassicToVPC](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-awssupport-migrate-ec2-classic-to-vpc.html) runbook migrates an EC2\-Classic instance to a VPC\.
+For more information, see [How do I migrate an EC2\-Classic instance to a VPC?](http://aws.amazon.com/premiumsupport/knowledge-center/ssm-migrate-ec2classic-vpc/)

 ## Use ClassicLink for an incremental migration<a name="classiclink-migrate"></a>

 The ClassicLink feature makes it easier to manage an incremental migration to a VPC\.
 ClassicLink enables you to link an EC2\-Classic instance to a VPC in your account in the same Region, allowing your new VPC resources to communicate with the EC2\-Classic instance using private IPv4 addresses\.
 You can then migrate functionality one component at a time until your application is running fully in your VPC\.